aptech/docs/docs/CR-dstatmtControlCreate.rst

 ::

-    //Declare 'dsm' as an instance of a
+    // Declare 'dsm' as an instance of a
     //'dstatmtControl' structure
     struct dstatmtControl dsm;

-    //Apply default values to 'dsm'
+    // Apply default values to 'dsm'
     dsm = dstatmtControlCreate();

 Source